DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 <img src="/images/blog/mongodb-atlas-node/sample-data1.png">

-It will take a few minutes to load the data and then you will see several dataasets like this.
+It will take a few minutes to load the data and then you will see several different databases with dataasets like this.

 <img src="/images/blog/mongodb-atlas-node/sample-data3.png" height="500px">

+## Connecting to the Cluster

+The last step is to get the connection information we will need to access our cluster.
 ## Conclusion